pasemes/pasemes.github.io/_posts/2017-04-30-welcome-to-the-blog!.md

 > Why the notion of evidence is ignored in our area and how we can change this is precisely the topic of this blog.

 Currently, the discourse regarding the evidence-based practice is mostly confined to academics.
 I'm "partly" one of them, but before you turn your nose up[^7] at this blog, I should mention that my utmost goal is to change this chasm between professionals and researchers.
-I'll try to turn you a little more scientist in the same way I argue with my colleagues that research which is not practical is not research.
+I'll try to turn you a little more scientist in the same way I argue with my colleagues that all in software engineering must be application oriented[^8].
 In addition, I should also mention that I'm a professional software developer myself (mostly a backend developer in Java and C#).
 I've just left my last job at a big oil and gas company here in Brazil to dedicate myself to this blog and other related initiatives.
 I hope to talk about them soon.

 -----------------------------